Bakari-K/TopographyMCMC/README.md

 ## Usage Guide

 This repository of four primary notebooks and one auxillary one within the 'notebooks' folder.
 These notebooks step through the process of loading data and preprocessing it before performing the Markov Chain Monte Carlo Simulation.
 All data that is neccessary is referenced below, and all data that is produced is located within the 'data' folder. the 'figures' folder consist of various visualizations and realizations produced by the code in this repository.
 All libraries needed to run the code are found within the 'environment.yml' file for conda and the 'requirements.txt' for pip.
+To execute the workflow, download the 'gstatsMCMC' folder, which contains 'Topography.py' and 'MCMC.py' which are aids in loading the data running the Markov Chain, and download each notebook within the 'notebooks' folder.

 1. **T1_LoadData**: This notebooks contains the code for loading and processing the data from the data sources referenced below.
 Due to the size of the data used, it is not provided within this repository.
 However, the output of running this code for my study area is saved as 'StancombWillsDataGridded.csv' within the 'data' folder.
 2. **T2_StatisticalAnalysis**: This notebook is responsible for performing the intial sequential gaussian simulation required to star the Markov Chain Monte Carlo process.
 An example simulation is stored within the 'data' folder under 'sgs_bed.txt'.
 3. **T3_LargeScaleChain**: This notebook contains the code for the Large-Scale Chain, which involves randomly perturbing the topography at each step to minimize the mass flux residual.
 The topography after running the Large-Scale Chain for 5,000,000 iterations can be found within the 'data' folder labeled as 'lsc_bed.txt'.
 Note that the notebook only shows the results from the last 500,000 iterations due to frequent modifications.
 The following table shows the parameters used to create the example bed givin.

 | Number of Iterations | Minimum Perturbation (meters) | Maximum Perturbation (meters) |
 |---|---|---|
 | 1,000,000 | 50 | 150 |